 Treatment of binge eating disorder is challenging, because most people feel ashamed of their disorder and try to hide their problem.
-Often, they are so successful that close family members and friends don't know they binge eat.
+Often, they're so successful that close family members and friends don't know they binge eat.

-Eating disorders require a comprehensive treatment plan that is adjusted to meet the needs of each patient.
-The goal of treatment for binge eating disorder is to help the person gain control over his or her eating behavior.
-Treatment most often involves a combination of the following strategies:
+Eating disorders require a big-picture treatment plan that's tailored to meet your individual needs.
+The goal is to help you gain control over your eating behavior.
+Most often, it involves a combination of strategies.

-Psychotherapy: This is a type of individual counseling that focuses on changing the thinking (cognitive therapy) and behavior (behavioral therapy) of a person with an eating disorder.
-Treatment includes practical techniques for developing healthy attitudes toward food and weight, as well as approaches for changing the way the person responds to difficult situations.
+This is a type of individual counseling that focuses on changing your thinking (cognitive therapy) and behavior (behavioral therapy).
+It includes practical techniques for developing healthy attitudes toward food and weight, as well as approaches for changing the way you respond to difficult situations.